thirukkural2022/obedparla.com/content/posts/2015-02-09-intuition-a-gift-we-all-share.md

 ---
-title: "Intuition.
-A gift we all share."
-author: "Obed Marquez Parlapiano"
+title : "Intuition.
+A gift we all share." author : "Obed Marquez Parlapiano" date : "2015-02-09" categories :
-date: "2015-02-09"
-categories: "philosophy"
-tags:
+ - philosophy
+tags : ""
-cover: "../images/lighting.jpg"
+cover : "../images/lighting.jpg"
 ---

 There is this thing called Intuition.